lacoperon/greedy_paths/README.md

         # instead of sampling pairs, just sample src maybe and use all such
         # targets maybe

 # curve w # steps, alphas, w avg + std

+Thoughts from Elliot (Dec 23rd):

+Do we want to collect the size of the backwards step?